XunzhaoYu/XunzhaoYu.github.io/_pages/about.md

 Focusing on the UKPlanning project led by
 <a href='https://sites.google.com/site/kulkaamrita/home'>Dr. Kulka, Amrita</a> (assistant professor) and
 <a href='https://nikhil-datta.com/'>Dr. Datta, Nikhil</a> (assistant professor).
-During my spare time, I collaborate with professors from top universities to conduct research on the mathematical theory underlying machine learning and optimization.
-In addition, I am interested in finance and am actively learning about quantitative research.

 My research interests are **Machine Learning** and **Optimization**, including:
 Deep Learning, Meta-Learning, Transfer Learning, Bayesian Optimization, Reinforcement Learning, Evolutionary Computation, Statistical Learning, Time Series Analysis, Stochastic Processes.
+I focused on modeling ordinal relations in training data for model-based multi- and many-objective optimization to improve optimization efficiency.
+Based on statistical analysis (e.g., PCA) of large-scale datasets, I designed efficient stochastic process models and a bilevel architecture to dynamically allocate limited computational resources.
+I also explored pre-training deep learning and statistical models for diverse computationally expensive optimization problems.
+Recently, in my spare time, I have been collaborating with professors from top universities to conduct research on the mathematical theory underlying machine learning and optimization.
+In addition, I am interested in finance and am actively learning about quantitative research.

 `B.Sc.` I obtained a B.Sc. at the Department of Computer Science & Technology, <a href='https://www.nju.edu.cn/en/'>Nanjing University</a>.
 -- During my undergraduate study, I joined the <a href='https://www.lamda.nju.edu.cn/MainPage.ashx'>Learning And Mining from DatA (LAMDA)</a> group,